Carlos-Sotop/AI-Reflexive-Architectures/README.md

 # Reflexive AI: A Framework for Layered Intelligence

 This framework explores how to build AI systems that improve themselves through layered memory, reflection, and selective forgetting.
-Inspired by cognitive neuroscience and informed by practical constraints, it defines a structure where agents evaluate not just actions — but the quality of their own introspection.
+Inspired by cognitive neuroscience and informed by practical constraints, it defines a structure where agents evaluate not just actions, but the quality of their own introspection.

 ---